Skip to content

 Bipolar disorder is generally a long-term condition that benefits from ongoing treatment.
 Many people achieve excellent stability with the right medication regimen and continue treatment indefinitely.
 The specific plan evolves over time and is revisited regularly.

-Can online psychiatry treat bipolar disorder?
+Can psychiatric care via secure video treat bipolar disorder?

-Yes — for ongoing medication management with appropriate lab monitoring.
+Yes.
+For ongoing medication management with appropriate lab monitoring.
 Telehealth is well-suited to the regular follow-up visits bipolar treatment requires.
 If acute psychiatric stabilization is needed (severe mania, suicidal crisis), in-person or hospital-level care may be necessary first.

-Related Conditions
+Related